s-wheels/image_text_similarity/README.md

 ## Report

+The approach taken in this respository is based upon that in [1].

+First, precomputed image features and precomputed text features are computed.

+* The image features were computed using ResNet50 which had been pretrained on ImageNet [2].
+The last layer of the network was removed to allow the information contained in the image features before the FC classification layers to be used by the similarity network.

+* The text features were computer using GloVe embeddings [3] which were then converted to sentence embeddings using the method described in [4].

+Second, the similarity network was trained using bidirectional ranking loss on triplets to increase the cosine similarity between positive pairs over negative pairs.
+This created a shared embedding space into which both the image and text features were transformed using the method in [1].

 References:

-* [1] Wang, Liwei
+* [1] Liwei Wang, Yin Li, Jing Huang, Svetlana Lazebnik.
-Li, Yin
-Huang, Jing
-Lazebnik, Svetlana.
 Learning Two-Branch Neural Networks for Image-Text Matching Tasks.
-IEEE Transactions on Pattern Analysis and Machine Intelligence
+IEEE Transactions on Pattern Analysis and Machine Intelligence.
+2018.

-* [2] Arora, Sanjeev
-Liang, Yingyu
-Ma, Tengyu.
-A simple but Tough to Beat Baseline for Sentence embeddings.
-ICLR, 2016.
+* [2] Kaiming He, Xiangqu Zhang, Shaoqing Ren, Jian Sun.
+Deep residual learning for image recognition.
+Microsoft Research.
+2015.

 * [3] Jeffrey Pennington, Richard Socher, and Christopher D. Manning.
+GloVe: Global Vectors for Word Representation.
 2014.
-GloVe: Global Vectors for Word Representation.

-* [4] He, Kaiming
-Zhang, Xiangqu
-Ren, Shaoqing
-Sun, Jian.
-Deep residual learning for image recognition.
-Microsoft Research.
+* [4] Sanjeev Arora, Yingyu Liang, Tengyu Ma.
+A Simple but Tough to Beat Baseline for Sentence embeddings.
+ICLR, 2017.

 ## Challenges